 Why do we need this research?

-During labour, if the baby doesn’t get enough oxygen it can lead to long-term health problems like brain damage, or even death.
-However, the methods we currently used to monitor the health of the baby during labour are not reliable enough.
-We need better ways to monitor baby’s health, so that action can be taken as quickly as possible if needed to prevent any long-term health problems.
+If a baby doesn’t get enough oxygen during labour, there can be long-term health problems like brain damage, or even death.
+The methods we currently use to monitor the health of babies during labour are not reliable enough.
+We need better ways to monitor a baby’s health, so that when needed, action can be taken as quickly as possible to prevent long-term health complications.

-Our researchers are developing new methods to measure a chemical called lactate in the baby’s body.
+Our researchers have been developing new methods to measure a chemical called lactate in a baby’s body during labour.
 This chemical increases in the blood if the body isn’t getting enough oxygen.
 However, blood lactate levels are currently measured by making a small cut in the baby’s scalp while it is still in the womb, which is difficult to do and very invasive.
-It also only provides a ‘snapshot’ of the lactate level in the blood, rather than a continuous picture of the baby’s health.
+It only provides a ‘snapshot’ of the lactate level in the blood, rather than a continuous picture of the baby’s health.

 What difference will this project make?

 This project has shown that, in principle, it should be possible to continuously monitor the health of babies during labour by using a microdialysis probe to track lactate levels.
 The researchers next want to test how well this probe works in animals.
 If this work is successful, it could lead to a new, more accurate way of monitoring babies during labour, helping to ensure that any problems are acted on as soon as possible.
 This would help to reduce the chances of long-term health problems for babies.